The 5 Main Phases of Project Management Life Cycle

 The 5 Phases of Project Management

-There are 5 main project management life cycle phases that we’ll discuss in the course of this post:
+There are five key project management life cycle phases that we’ll discuss in the course of this post.
+These project management phases are:

 1. Conception & Initiation